Beyond (band): Commercial success

-1987 - 1991
+1987-1991

 In 1987, Beyond produced the second album.
-The album Arabian Dancing Girls (阿拉伯跳舞女郎) was one of the band's first commercial hits.
+The album Arabian Dancing Girls (亞拉伯跳舞女郎) was one of the band's first commercial hits.
 They soon were in a new music underground trend along with a select group of other bands, such as Tai Chi, Cocos and Raidas.
 Lau Chi Yuen left the band in 1988, leaving the band with four members only.

 In 1989, Beyond became the first Hong Kong band to perform in Beijing at the Capital Indoor Stadium.
 As Beyond's songs were in Cantonese (instead of Mandarin), the performance was not well received by the audience.
 The stadium had been full at the start of the concert, but only half had remained after the concert had ended.
 However, they still considered the concert a success.
 After a couple of flops, Beyond started to gain popularity following the release of the hit song "Great Land" (大地).
 They would soon win their first musical awards, the 1988 Jade Solid Gold Best Ten Music Awards Presentation and 1989 RTHK Top 10 Gold Songs Awards.

 In 1990, they released one of their signature songs, "Glorious Years" (光輝歲月), a song about racism and the struggle of Nelson Mandela in South Africa.
 The song was a huge hit in Hong Kong.
 The song was from the band's album Party of Fate (命運派對), which achieved triple platinum.
 According to a later interview with Wong Ka-Keung, Mandela was "deeply moved" when he heard about the song during his final days in the hospital.

-In 1991, Beyond released another critically acclaimed song "Amani" from the album Hesitation (猶豫).
+In 1991, Beyond released another critically acclaimed song "Amani" from the album Deliberate (猶豫).
 The song was written during Beyond's trip to Tanzania.
 The song's title means "peace" in Swahili and the song was written about the plight of war-ravaged Africa and the yearning for world peace.
 Part of the song's lyrics were written in Swahili.
 The song is still often used by Hong Kong's human rights bands to spread the message of peace.